blackline-commerce/stripe-nfc-gate/README.md

 1. Customer pays for a membership using **Stripe Checkout**.
 2. Customer receives a digital pass via **Apple Wallet** or **Google Wallet**.
-3. Customer **can access the gym** by placing their phone or watch near the gym door's NFC reader.
+3. Customer **can now access the gym** by placing their phone or watch near the gym door's NFC reader.

 ## Benefits